 GTCC '2017' Membership dues of \$50 dollars for the year are due at this time.
 We had a great response from (50+) Associations contributing their Annual Membership dues payment last year!
-Dues notices for 2017 are being emailed out this month and then by a USPS mailing.
-We had to rectify our mailing list with so many Associations changing leadership positions and this took time.....sorry.
-So if you don't receive one or if you need a copy, please don't hesitate to let us know. .
+Dues notices for 2017 are being mailed out this month.
+We had to rectify our mailing list with so many Associations changing leadership positions and this took time......sorry.
+So if you don't receive one or if you need a copy, please don't hesitate to let us know.
+Also, you can find the Dues Notice on our GTCC Website at gtccinc.org